BrockFredin/microbenching-coefficient-variation/README.md

 - Import numpy: I added numpy (import numpy as np) to handle calculations for the mean and standard deviation

 - Calculate the CV: For each fork, the mean and standard deviation are computed using np.mean(fork) and np.std(fork).
-The coefficient of variation is then calculated as:
+The CV is then calculated as:

 ```markdown
 cv = (std_dev_exec_time / mean_exec_time) * 100  # Expressed as a percentage